erikdubois/LinuxMint18i3/README.md

 + system-shortcuts will help you with the shortcuts

 # Step 5

+## Change the looks

+Use <b>lxappearance</b> to change icons, themes etc  ...
+Restart programs to see the changes.

+In this folder you will find two files.
+If you have issues changing the icons etc you can check out my settings of these files

+This file should be in your home directory as a hidden file.
+Compare or copy/paste.

+	.gtkrc-2.0

+The other file is a bit in the folder structure.

+	~/.config/gtk-3.0/settings.ini

+Compare your settings or copy/paste to this location.

+# Step 6

 ## I3 is MADE for DUAL and more SCREENS